Other (philosophy): Orientalism

 To European people, imperialism (military conquest of non-white people, annexation, and economic integration of their countries to the motherland) was intellectually justified by (among other reasons) orientalism, the study and fetishization of the Eastern world as "primitive peoples" requiring modernisation, the civilising mission.
 Colonial empires were justified and realised with essentialist and reductive representations (of people, places, and cultures) in books and pictures and fashion, which conflated different cultures and peoples into the binary relation of the Orient and the Occident.
 Orientalism created the artificial existence of the Western Self and the non–western Other.
 Orientalists rationalised the cultural artifice of a difference of essence between white and non-white peoples to fetishize (identify, classify, subordinate) the peoples and cultures of Asia into "the Oriental Other"—who exists in opposition to the Western Self.
 As a function of imperial ideology, Orientalism fetishizes people and things in three actions of cultural imperialism: (i) Homogenization (all Oriental peoples are one folk); (ii) Feminization (the Oriental always is subordinate in the East–West relation); and (iii) Essentialization (a people possess universal characteristics); thus established by Othering, the empire's cultural hegemony reduces to inferiority the people, places, and things of the Eastern world, as measured against the West, the standard of superior civilisation.

+The related term "governable Otherness" has been applied in material culture studies to describe the manner in which a dominant sedentary empire in Eurasian Antiquity (e.g. China, Persia, or Greece) strategically borrowed elements from the aesthetic systems of their non-sedentary neighbors and physically delimited them into a much grander, local frame to showcase control over seemingly unconquerable domains.
+The aesthetic reference to the "Barbaric Other" of the far-flung periphery was always overshadowed by the framing and governing entity.